 The Victorian house built in Aspen, Colorado is from the 1880s.
-It’s a standalone structure with a design similar to that of the original house.
-It has a gabled roof and similarly-sized windows the element that sets it apart is the facade with lets light filter in on three sides.
+It has a gabled roof and similarly-sized windows.

-Somewhere in New Cross, London there’s a very peculiar little building which was designed by studio Selencky Parsons.
+In New Cross, London this building was designed by studio Selencky Parsons.

-A slender structure nestled between two existing houses and it occupies a small site that used to be a parking space for carriages during the Victorian era.
+A slender structure nestled between two existing houses, it occupies a small site that used to be a parking space for carriages during the Victorian Era.
 The design is inspired by that of the neighboring houses, with a brick facade.

 The new design preserved much of the original elements and adds a series of modern elements to it.

-It houses a series of new rooms connected by a staircase.
-The new interior design is minimalist, modern and infused with lots of bright colors neutral finishes.
+The new interior design is minimalist, modern, and infused with bright colors and neutral finishes.

-The project aimed to reveal some of the original design and architecture elements of the existing house.
+The project aimed to reveal some of the original design and architectural elements of the existing house.